 I then explained to Mike that once he began to recognize the signs of hidden issues, he could ask Heather to "pause" the argument, and use the "Speaker-Listener" technique, as we will discuss on the next track.

 Do you have a client like Mike or Heather who would benefit from learning to recognize these 4 signs of hidden issues?

 On this track we have discussed dealing with the ex.
 One technique for dealing with the ex is revealing hidden issues.
 I find that even though it often wasn’t done in the marriage, after a divorce revealing hidden issues can still be productive.
 Four indications of hidden issues are wheel spinning, trivial triggers, avoidance, and scorekeeping.

 On the next track we will discuss the Speaker-Listener Technique.
 There are six basic steps to this technique.
 They are the speaker has the floor, share the floor, no problem solving, avoiding mind reading, don’t go on and on, and stop and let the listener paraphrase.

 Question 12: What are four indications of hidden issues?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.